 Every campaign must have a named owner.
 They will be the main point of contact with GDS.

-Campaign pages are part of your department’s digital content.
-As such, your department’s digital team has overall ownership and responsibility for their campaign pages.
+Campaign pages are part of your department’s digital content, so your department’s digital team has overall ownership and responsibility.

 The campaign owner will be responsible for: